ColumPaget/Mimeguard/README.md

   -safe           Only show safe files
   -evil           Only show unsafe/evil files
   -show <email header> Show Email Header
+	-smtp           Run in SMTP proxy mode
 ```

 When run on a console mimeguard will print out a color-coded breakdown of files/mime-types, highlighting any that it considers safe/not safe.
 This allows easy testing of changes made to your configuration file.
+When run with the `-smtp` flag mimeguard will run as an SMTP server/proxy, allowing mails to be sent to it for analysis and sorting (see SMTP MODE below).

 # CONFIGURATION